valeriavamf/institute/README.md

 - Programing: Use Spring boot and Spring Data in order to create the rest service and manage the database conection.
 This framework provides a simple way to solve the problem.
 With spring create rest service is very simple and using String Data manage the relation from students and courses.

+- Strucutre: The project implements MVC.
+Also the use of interfaces to keep low coupling and high cohesion.

 - Test: Create unit test using Junit and Mockito.

 # Services